Targeting Without Transfers: Model

 \subsection{Discussion of the model}

+I briefly discuss the interpretation of the model.
+First, it assumes that the designer's preferences align with those of agents: if an agent chooses one allocation over another, the designer also considers giving her that allocation more socially valuable.

-Let us briefly discuss the interpretation of the primitives and connect the model to settings mentioned in the introduction.
-First, one might wonder how to understand agents' cardinal values in an environment where transfers are not permitted.
-The model allows for multiple interpretations; for instance, one can still identify $v_i$ with an agent's (latent) willingness to pay for a unit of good $i$.
+Second, the model allows for multiple interpretations of agents' values $v$; for instance, one can identify $v_i$ with an agent's (latent) willingness to pay for a unit of good $i$.
 While these values are not directly elicitable without money, they remain meaningful for the designer's welfare objective.
 Alternatively, and more generally, one can view them as the designer's subjective conviction about the social value of giving goods to different agents.
 She may, for example, place higher weights on individuals with certain characteristics (need, vulnerability, family size, etc.), and believe that these characteristics are correlated with the pattern of preferences agents reveal over the available goods.

-Second, some settings of interest, such as housing lotteries, feature unit demand.
-There, the allocation vector specifies the probabilities of being assigned different goods.
-While my model does not impose a probability constraint $\sum_i y_i(v)\le 1$, it nevertheless describes unit-demand environments where supply is sufficiently scarce relative to the population.
-This observation is captured by the following result:
+Finally, note that at baseline we interpret \(y_i(v)\) as the \emph{amount} of good \(i\) given to type \(v\).
+However, some settings of interest feature unit demand, so applying the model to them requires interpreting allocations as \emph{probabilities} of receiving a certain good.
+This in turn requires imposing an additional constraint that $\sum_i y_i(v)\le 1$ for all $v$.
+While this restriction changes the problem in general, the following result shows that imposing it is without loss when supply is sufficiently scarce relative to the population.

 \begin{proposition} Consider the model augmented with the probability constraint

 There exists $\bar\eta>0$ such that for every $\eta\in(0,\bar\eta]$ and every allocation rule $y:\mathcal V\to\mathbb R_+^N$ that is feasible with supplies $\eta s$, constraint \eqref{eq:P} is slack for all $v\in\mathcal V$. \end{proposition}